How to Find Out What Year Your House Was Built

 - Very new construction may lack established neighborhood character

-- Historic homes can command premiums but with higher maintenance costs
+- Historic homes can command premiums, but with higher maintenance costs

 - Age affects buyer financing options and inspection requirements